-2016 Executive Officer Achievements
+2017 Named Executive Officer Achievements

-Consistent with our compensation philosophy and objectives, our compensation committee considered the following key achievements of our named executive officers during 2016 when setting performance-based compensation for 2016 and future compensation (other than Dr. Valone, who resigned as an executive officer as of March 31, 2016):
+Consistent with our compensation philosophy and objectives, our compensation committee considered the following key achievements of our named executive officers during 2017 when determining payouts for performance-based compensation for 2017 and future compensation:

-- Mr. Neff Mr. Neff was recognized for managing the Company to the successful achievement of its corporate objectives, including completion of our China Phase 3 roxadustat clinical studies, pamrevlumab clinical advancement in pancreatic cancer and IPF, the achievement of enrollment goals for our roxadustat global Phase 3 program, and the expansion of development under our anemia collaborations in the US/ROW and China to include additional indications, as well as for overseeing the Chief Medical Officer transition from Dr. Valone to Dr. Yu, and the subsequent reorganization of the clinical group, for a variety of additional clinical and regulatory efforts, and for expanding investor outreach efforts. - Mr. Cotroneo Mr. Cotroneo was recognized for his efforts to build our operational infrastructure and internal controls systems in the context of Sarbanes-Oxley Act requirements, enhancement of compliance and operational systems, establishment of a cost-saving incentive program and an on-line expense reporting system, and directing or overseeing multiple key information technology and finance-related initiatives to enhance our operational capabilities. - Dr. Yu Dr. Yu was recognized for her reorganization of our clinical operations in her new role as Chief Medical Officer, her leadership role in our anemia programs, including meeting and exceeding the corporate goal for enrollment in FibroGen-led roxadustat Phase 3 clinical trials, completing initial target enrollment in all of our roxadustat Phase 3 clinical studies, and efforts to expand development under our anemia program to include new indications and development of optimal protocols, preparation for the compilation and release of the top line data from our pivotal Phase 3 studies in China, and other clinical/regulatory efforts.
+- Mr. Neff Mr. Neff was recognized for managing the Company to the successful achievement of its corporate objectives, including filing and acceptance of our roxadustat NDA in China, pamrevlumab clinical advancement in pancreatic cancer and IPF, the achievement of enrollment goals for our roxadustat global Phase 3 program, for leading the efforts with respect to the Company's two equity financings, and additional clinical, regulatory, and organizational activities. - Mr. Cotroneo Mr. Cotroneo was recognized for his efforts to initiate and complete efforts relating to compliance with new revenue recognition standards, selection and implementation of ERP systems, including for our China subsidiary, enhancement of compliance and operational systems, directing or overseeing multiple key information technology and finance-related initiatives to enhance our operational capabilities, and with respect to his efforts with respect to the Company's two equity financings. - Dr. Yu Dr. Yu was recognized for her leadership role in FibroGen's clinical programs, including our global anemia programs, enrollment in the FibroGen-led roxadustat Phase 3 clinical trials, alignment with our partners toward regulatory filing goals, leading clinical efforts for the roxadustat NDA in China, efforts to expand development under our anemia program to include new indications, efforts relating to the release of top line data from our pivotal Phase 3 studies in China and from our IPF clinical data, clinical organization development and effectiveness efforts, and other clinical and regulatory efforts.